“There is no compulsion in religion,” – Holy Qur’an

 Though Holy Qur’an confirms that several earlier prophets received divine Scriptures and Books (Zaboor, Torah, and Injeel), but most of those revelations were corrupted by human hands later-on, which has been proven, now, by even Christian sources.
 For example:

-“Eieghty percents of sayings and parables attributed to Jesus in the Bible are either false or possibly so; and the remaining twenty percent sayings and parables are true or possible true,” – The Jesus Seminar, conducted by California-based Westar Institute, head by NT renown authority, Dr. Robert Funk.
+“Eighty percents of sayings and parables attributed to Jesus in the Bible are either false or possibly so; and the remaining twenty percent sayings and parables are true or possible true,” – The Jesus Seminar, conducted by California-based Westar Institute, head by NT renown authority, Dr. Robert Funk DDD.

 Islam is different from all other religions, which were revealed to tribes, nations – and none of them had universal message or addressed each and every aspect of human life.
-Their message was usually moral conduct with no concept how to establish a dominion of the Creator on this world.
+Their message was usually moral conduct with no concept how to establish a dominion of the Creator on Earth.
 That’s why Allah, the Creator, called Islam in His Last Testament (Holy Qur’an), as DEEN, which means “The Way of Life”.
-Islam demands from its Believers, a total submission to Him – from birth to grave – in faith, inter-ration with other communities, and State affairs.
-No man-made doctrines, such as, Socialism, Secularism, Capitalism or western-style democracy is fully compatiable with Islamic teachings.
+Islam demands from its Believers, a total submission to Him – from birth to grave – in faith, inter-action with other communities, and State affairs.
+No man-made doctrine, such as, Socialism, Secularism, Capitalism or western-style democracy is fully compatiable with Islamic teachings.

-The main objective of Islamic teachings is to make no distinction the spiritual and secular in life.
-Its aim is to mould both individual lives as well as society as a whole in ways that will ensure that the Rule of allah may really be established on Earth and that peace, contentment and well-being may fill the world.
+The main objective of Islamic teachings is to make no distinction between the spiritual and secular fields in life.
+Its aim is to mould both individual lives as well as society as a whole in ways that will ensure the Rule of Allah be established on Earth and that peace, contentment and well-being for humanity may fill the world.
 The Islamic way of of life is thus based on a unique concept of human-being’s place in the Universe.